ug-code/fm19RTE/README.md

 <img src="https://raw.githubusercontent.com/ug-code/fm19RTE/master/cpp/Resource/playerList.JPG?" width="800" height="400"/>

 ## 🙌 Contribution
+- We need more devs and support!
 - Open pull request with improvements
 - Discuss ideas in issues
+- Alternatively, bug reporting is vital!
+Use the Github's Issues page to do that!

 ## Referance